shaoanlu/blog/about.md

 ---
 Hi, my name is Shao-An Lu.
 I make my living as a deep learning software engineer in Taiwan/Japan.

-I like [blogging](https://shaoanlu.wordpress.com/) about deep learning in general, and sometimes scribble down things I've learned or [built](https://github.com/shaoanlu).
+I scribble down things I've learned or built, and blog about deep learning in general.